 Our Lord, who is the Resurrection and the Life, has great plans for us all and He will not allow them to be dashed to nothing.

 Sometimes it feels so small, and we wonder when more will arise to build God’s Kingdom with us.
-Nonetheless, I would never trade the sweet worship times the Lord brings us for anything.
+Nonetheless, we can always trust in God’s faithfulness.

 I’m not sure why He has tarried so long as we desperately need breakthrough in many areas of need.
 Perhaps it is because He is working a greater work in us–after all, it is God and His making us into the image of Christ that is most important.

 In the end the question won’t be how many people showed up but, “Do we know Jesus intimately?
-Do we have the oil of friendship with Him set in first place?
+Do we still have our first love in first place?
 Did we love and obey Him?”

 We may think God is doing one thing, when He actually may be working something else in our lives and ministries in a certain season.
 That’s why we must stay close to His heart.